4socks/socks4/draft-vance-socks-v4.md

 1. Strict Operational Environment: SOCKSv4 is only recommended for use in environments designated as highly trusted and subject to stringent local policy control*.
 2. Layered Security via Encrypted Tunnels: Where SOCKSv4 must transport sensitive application traffic, the protocol must be encapsulated within an existing secure transport layer, such as a Transport Layer Security (TLS/SSL) or IPsec tunnel, to establish confidentiality and integrity.
 3. Protocol Migration: Operators should actively plan for the migration to or substitution with a more secure protocol version, specifically SOCKS Version 5 ([RFC 1928]), which incorporates native, robust authentication methods.

-# IANA Considerations

-This document describes the SOCKS Version 4 protocol, which is presented as a historical record.
-This protocol does not define any new protocol fields, codes, or registries that require assignment by the Internet Assigned Numbers Authority (IANA).

-The existing values used within the protocol are summarized below:

-## SOCKS Protocol Version Number (VN)

-* The SOCKS protocol version number `VN` in requests is 4 (0x04).
-* The SOCKS protocol version number `VN` in replies is 0 (0x00).

-## SOCKS Command Code (CD)

-The SOCKS command code `CD` in requests defines two values:
-* 1 (0x01): CONNECT
-* 2 (0x02): BIND

-## SOCKS Reply Code (CD)

-The SOCKS reply code `CD` in replies defines four values:
-* 90 (0x5A): Request granted
-* 91 (0x5B): Request rejected or failed
-* 92 (0x5C): Request rejected because SOCKS server cannot connect to `identd` on the client
-* 93 (0x5D): Request rejected because the client program and `identd` report different user-ids

-## Port Number

-The SOCKS protocol is conventionally known to use TCP port 1080 for its service.
-This port number has already been registered in the IANA Service Name and Transport Protocol Port Number Registry for the `socks` service.

---- back

 # Original Auther
 {:numbered="false"}